Alex Brown (defensive end)

-Alex James Brown (born June 4, 1979) is an American former football defensive end who played in the National Football League (NFL) for nine seasons.
-He played college football for the University of Florida, and was a two-time All-American.
-The Chicago Bears picked Brown in the fourth round of the 2002 NFL Draft, and he also played for the New Orleans Saints.
+Alex James Brown (born June 4, 1979) is an American former professional football player who was a defensive end in the National Football League (NFL) for nine seasons.
+He played college football for the Florida Gators, and was a two-time All-American.
+The Chicago Bears picked Brown in the fourth round of the 2002 NFL draft, and he also played for the New Orleans Saints.

-Early years
+Early life

 Brown was born in Jasper, Florida in 1979.
 He attended Hamilton County High School in Jasper, and played high school football for the Hamilton County Trojans.
 As the Trojans' senior quarterback in 1996, Brown threw for 863 yards and four touchdowns, and rushed for 767 yards and eighteen touchdowns; as a starting linebacker, he also compiled 117 total tackles (with seven tackles for loss), five blocked passes, four fumble recoveries, two forced fumbles and two blocked field goals.
 He was honored as a Florida Class 3A all-state selection and a National Recruiting Adviser and SuperPrep high school All-American.
 Brown was also a standout basketball player and track and field athlete, and was the state champion discus thrower in 1996.